John H. Johnson: Death, funeral and legacy

 On August 8, 2005, Johnson died of congestive heart failure.
 At the time of his death, Johnson was survived by his wife, daughter Linda Johnson-Rice and a granddaughter.
 His son, John Jr. died in December 1981 after a long battle with an illness related to sickle cell at age 25.
 Following his death, a public viewing of his body was held at Johnson Publishing Headquarters on August 16, 2005.
 Johnson's funeral was held at University of Chicago's Rockefeller Memorial Chapel where an estimated 3,000 people attended, including former U.S. president Bill Clinton, future U.S. president Barack Obama, and civil rights leader Jesse Jackson.
+Bill Clinton, who spoke at Johnson's funeral was quoted saying "Out of the swarm of hardworking, family-loving men and women carving out their own version of the American dream, one man stood out because his dream was bigger and he had a vision for how to achieve it."
 Johnson was buried at Oak Woods Cemetery, in the Greater Grand Crossing neighborhood in Chicago.

 In 2010, the Noble Network of Charter Schools and Chicago Public Schools opened Johnson College Prep High School, a public charter high school in Chicago Illinois' Englewood neighborhood in honor of Johnson and his wife Eunice.
 On January 31, 2012, the United States Postal Service honored John H. Johnson with a commemorative stamp as the newest addition to its Black Heritage Series.
 The School of Communications at Howard University was to be named in his honor but instead, the $4 million donation was used to endow a chair in entrepreneurship.
 Johnson was inducted into the Chicago Literary Hall of Fame in 2013.

-In 2019, the Arkansas Legislature created John H. Johnson Day to pay tribute to his legacy and to help support a museum (his childhood home) named in his honor in Arkansas City.
+The John H. Johnson Museum and Educational Center was founded in 2004 in Arkansas City by Desha/Jefferson counties and the University of Arkansas at Pine Bluff.
+In 2019, the Arkansas Legislature created John H. Johnson Day to pay tribute to his legacy and to help support the John H. Johnson museum.
 The Friends of the John H. Johnson Museum suggested November 1 as the date for the holiday because that was the date the first issue of Ebony was published.
+The 2019 John H. Johnson Day events featured Linda Johnson Rice, Dr. Margena A. Christian, Rodney Slater, and Mayor Frank Scott Jr., with awards for entrepreneurship, journalism, and humanitarianism.

+In 2019, the remaining assets of Johnson Publishing Company were sold as part of a Chapter 7 bankruptcy proceeding.